There are a number of stages in the complaint handling process. See our Complaint Chart below for an overview of the process.

 If you and the respondent cannot reach an agreement, we will make a decision on what should happen.

+The OAIC is able to resolve the majority of complaints by conciliating an outcome between the parties.
 Depending on the particular complaint, some possible resolutions could include:

 - an apology